25 Most Futuristic U.S. Colleges and Universities

 California State University

-The new design of Henry Madden Library of California State University supplied modern solutions to its limited capacity for its abruptly increasing collections.
-Architects wanted to build a library of the future that will merge the students and the local community.
+The new design of the Henry Madden Library of California State University supplied modern solutions to its limited capacity for its abruptly increasing collections.
+Architects wanted to build a library of the future that would merge the students and the local community.

 Moody Center for the Arts